 In key stage 3 students currently study art, computing, music, personal, social and health education (PSHE), physical education, and technology.
 All students study a modern foreign language; they take French in year 7, apart from a small number who would benefit from extra literacy and numeracy having small group sessions during this time.
 In year 8 all students, including those who have not done French, start Spanish.

 Key Stage 4 (Years 9, 10 and 11):

-From September 2016, a 3 year, broad, balanced and flexible Key Stage 4 curriculum will enable students to spend longer preparing for GCSEs and the rigorous requirements of new linear GCSE courses and terminal examinations.
-It will also enable teachers to deliver broader and more detailed schemes of work in preparation for these exams.
-Students will complete the options process in Year 8 and whilst this is a year earlier than traditionally, we have every confidence that we can guide our students, with parents’ support, to make appropriate decisions.
-No student will be allowed to make narrow decisions which may limit their life chances.
+A three year broad, balanced and flexible Key Stage 4 curriculum enables students to spend longer preparing for GCSEs and the rigorous requirements of new linear GCSE courses and terminal examinations.
+It also enables teachers to deliver broader and more detailed schemes of work in preparation for these exams.
+Students complete the options process in Year 8 and receive our guidance with parents’ support, to make appropriate decisions.
+No student is allowed to make narrow decisions which may limit their life chances.

 The Core Curriculum

 All students will follow the core curriculum, which includes: